BIGRoC: Boosting Image Generation via a Robust Classifier: Introduction

-In this work we harness and utilize the above-described phenomenon -- we propose to iteratively modify the images created by a trained generative model, so as to maximize the conditional probability of a certain target class, approximated by a given robust classifier.
-This modification can potentially improve the quality of the synthesized images, since it emphasizes visual features that are aligned with images of the target class, thus boosting the generation process both in terms of perceptual quality and distribution faithfulness.
-We hypothesize that given an image dataset, the supervised training of a robust classifier is much simpler and effective than the unsupervised training of a generative model, thus enabling an indirect yet powerful improvement of generative models.
+In this work, we harness and utilize the above-described phenomenon -- we propose to iteratively modify the images created by a trained generative model so as to maximize the conditional probability of a target class approximated by a given robust classifier.
+This modification can potentially improve the quality of the synthesized images since it emphasizes visual features aligned with the target class, thus boosting the generation process both in terms of perceptual quality and distribution faithfulness.
+Due to the fundamental differences between classification and generation, we hypothesize that the robust classifier could capture different semantic features than the generative model.
+Thus, incorporating the two for image refinement can improve sample quality, as can be seen in Figure~\ref{fig:teaser}.
 We term this method ``BIGRoC'' -- \textbf{B}oosting \textbf{I}mage \textbf{G}eneration via a \textbf{Ro}bust \textbf{C}lassifier.